trusted2caregit/prototype_laravel/README.md

 10.9.0
 ```

 Note: `npm` might not work.
 Instead of the expected output, you'll probably get an error stating that the `Execution-Policy` does not allow unsigned scripts from running.
 About 99% of the stuff out there is unsigned, including `npm`.
-So set the execution policy to `Unrestricted` for now:
+So set the execution policy to `Unrestricted` for now and then try running `npm -v` again.
+It will now work!:
 ```
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted
 ```